News|Safety equipment April 14, 2014

 Many buildings have top-fixed (also known as “surface-mounted”) anchors installed that are attached to a surface rather than being fixed to structural members of the building.
 Although they look the same, the performance of top-fixed anchors depends heavily on the way they are fixed.

-A specific test bed has been mandated in this new standard to reflect the way top-fixed anchor are installed.
+A specific test bed has been mandated in this new standard to reflect the way top-fixed anchors are installed.

 Associated equipment